aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/setting-priority-and-importance-headers/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# Setting Priority and Importance Headers with Aspose.Email
+# Send Email with Priority and Importance Headers using Aspose.Email

 ## Introduction

-In this comprehensive guide, we will walk you through the steps of using Aspose.Email for Java to set priority and importance headers in your emails.
-Whether you're sending important business proposals or simply want to emphasize the urgency of your message, this tutorial has got you covered.
+In this comprehensive guide, you’ll learn **how to send email with priority** using Aspose.Email for Java.
+Whether you’re delivering a time‑critical business proposal or simply want to highlight the urgency of a meeting request, setting the right priority and importance headers ensures your message gets the attention it deserves.
+We'll walk through creating the message, applying the priority, and sending it through an SMTP server.

+## Quick Answers
+- **What does “send email with priority” mean?** It adds standard email headers (e.g., *X-Priority*, *Importance*) that tell email clients the message is urgent.
+- **Which header sets the highest urgency?** `MailPriority.High` (maps to *X-Priority: 1* and *Importance: High*).
+- **Do I need a license to use Aspose.Email?** A free trial works for development; a license is required for production.
+- **Can I use this with Java 17?** Yes – Aspose.Email supports Java 8 and later.
+- **Is TLS required for SMTP?** It’s recommended; configure `SmtpClient` with `EnableSsl = true` if your server requires it.

 ## Prerequisites

-Before diving into the implementation, make sure you have the following prerequisites in place:
+Before diving into the code, ensure you have:

-- Java Development Kit (JDK) installed on your system.
+- Java Development Kit (JDK) installed on your machine.
 - Aspose.Email for Java library.
 You can download it from [here](https://releases.aspose.com/email/java/).

+## What is “send email with priority”?

+Sending an email with priority means adding specific MIME headers that signal urgency to the recipient’s email client.
+Most clients display a visual cue (e.g., a red exclamation mark) when they detect high‑priority or high‑importance headers.

+## Why set a high priority email?

+- **Improved visibility:** Recipients can quickly spot urgent messages.
+- **Better workflow:** Critical alerts (system failures, meeting changes) are less likely to be missed.
+- **Professionalism:** Using the correct headers shows you understand email standards.

 ## Step 1: Create a Java Project

-Start by creating a new Java project in your preferred Integrated Development Environment (IDE).
-Ensure that you have added the Aspose.Email library to your project's dependencies.
+Start a new Java project in your favorite IDE (IntelliJ, Eclipse, VS Code, etc.).
+Add the Aspose.Email JAR to your project’s classpath or Maven/Gradle dependencies.

 ## Step 2: Import Aspose.Email Classes

-Import the necessary Aspose.Email classes into your Java code.
-These classes will enable you to work with email messages and set priority and importance headers.
+These imports give you access to the core email‑handling classes.

 ```java
 import com.aspose.email.*;
 ```

-## Step 3: Create an Email Message
+## Step 3: Create an Email Message (create email message java)

-To set priority and importance headers, you first need to create an email message.
-Here's how you can create a simple email message using Aspose.Email:
+Now we’ll build a simple email, set the sender/receiver, and apply the priority header.

 ```java
 // Create a new email message